 - Did you have any valid reason for doing this?

 - Did you act alone?

-Read on for further information in relation to False Imprisonment.
+Read on for further information about False Imprisonment.

-The defendant restrained the alleged victim against his or her will.
+The defendant restrained the alleged victim against his or her will; and

 The maximum penalty

-Level 5 imprisonment being a maximum of 10 years (Although the charge itself is not contained in the legislation, the maximum penalty is found at section 320 of the Crimes Act 1958.
+Level 5 imprisonment being a maximum of 10 years.
+Although the charge itself is not contained in the legislation, the maximum penalty is found in section 320 of the Crimes Act 1958.